DTC vs. Wholesale: How to Track Profitability by Channel

 The structure is the same for each channel: start with revenue, subtract COGS, subtract channel-specific costs, and arrive at a contribution margin.
 The challenge is accurately assigning costs to the right channel.

-Revenue by channel
+Step 1: Revenue by Channel

-COGS by channel
+Step 2: COGS by Channel

 This is where the real work happens.
 Each channel carries its own set of costs that do not apply to the others.
-These costs are what separate gross margin from contribution margin.

 DTC-Specific Costs